-A series of three Data Previews (DP) and one Data Release (DR) are planned to support the community as they develop their LSST analysis software and workflows, and to enable high-impact science as soon as possible.
+A series of three Data Previews (DP) and one Data Release (DR) are planned:

-- Data Preview 0 (DP0): Based on simulated LSST-like data. - Data Preview 1 (DP1): Based on a subset of early science-grade commissioning data taken with either ComCam or LSSTCam. - Data Preview 2 (DP2): Based on a full reprocessing of all science-grade LSSTCam data taken during commissioning. - Data Release 1 (DR1): Based on the first six months of LSST data.
+- Data Preview 0 (DP0): Based on simulated LSST-like data. - Data Preview 1 (DP1): Based on a subset of early science-grade commissioning data taken with LSSTComCam during commissioning. - Data Preview 2 (DP2): Based on a full reprocessing of all science-grade data taken with LSSTCam during commissioning. - Data Release 1 (DR1): Based on the first six months of LSST data.